langchain-ai/langgraph-swarm-py/README.md

 * add tool call arguments for the LLM to populate, for example a task description for the next agent
 * change what data is passed to the next agent as part of the handoff: by default `create_handoff_tool` passes **full** message history (all of the messages generated in the swarm up to this point), as well as the contents of `Command.update` to the next agent

-> [!IMPORTANT]
-> If you want to change what messages are passed to the next agent, you **must** use a different state schema key for `messages` in your agent implementation (e.g., `alice_messages`).
-By default, all agent (subgraph) state updates are applied to the swarm (parent) graph state during the handoff.
-Since all of the agents by default are assumed to communicate over a single `messages` key, this means that the agent's messages are **automatically combined** into the parent graph's `messages`, unless an agent uses a different key for `messages`.
-See more on this in the [customizing agent implementation](#customizing-agent-implementation) section.

 Here is an example of what a custom handoff tool might look like:

 ```python